Optometrists located in Santa Monica, CA

 What is involved in a comprehensive eye exam?

 A comprehensive eye exam includes numerous tests and procedures to measure your visual accuracy and assess your overall eye health.

 Initially, Dr. Cooper or Dr. Chung may perform a visual acuity test using an eye chart to determine the sharpness and accuracy of your vision.
 She assesses how well your eyes work together, your depth perception, and how efficiently your eyes move by asking you to perform various exercises.

 During an examination of the internal structures of your eye, she uses a slit lamp, a high-powered binocular microscope.
 She may administer dilation drops to examine multiple parts of your eye -- e.g., cornea, iris, and eyelids -- looking for abnormalities or early indications of eye disease.

 The slit lamp also allows the doctor to examine the very back of your eye, so that she can check for conditions like macular degeneration or diabetic retinopathy.

-Dr. Cooper and Dr. Tran test for glaucoma during your exam, especially if you have a family history of this disease.
+Dr. Cooper and Dr. Chung test for glaucoma during your exam, especially if you have a family history of this disease.
 She administers numbing drops before her examination to keep you comfortable.